OneAPI (compute acceleration): Hardware abstraction layer

 oneAPI Level Zero, the low-level hardware interface, defines a set of capabilities and services that a hardware accelerator needs to interface with compiler runtimes and other developer tools.

 Implementations

-Intel has released production quality oneAPI toolkits that implement the specification and add CUDA code migration, analysis, and debug tools.
+Intel has released oneAPI production toolkits that implement the specification and add CUDA code migration, analysis, and debug tools.
 These include the Intel oneAPI DPC++/C++ Compiler, Intel Fortran Compiler, Intel VTune Profiler and multiple performance libraries.

 Codeplay has released an open-source layer to allow oneAPI and SYCL/DPC++ to run atop Nvidia GPUs via CUDA.

 University of Heidelberg has developed a SYCL/DPC++ implementation for both AMD and Nvidia GPUs.